ohbriansung/ChordFS/README.md

 ### Client

 Client connects to one Storage Node in the ring, is able to send the requests, and also represents the details of the system.
+Using java.nio for faster data processing.

 #### Stores data